Note: This blog article was updated in June 2023 to reflect new information.

 - Accurate contact information – Your software should track invalid emails and text numbers.
 In Pilera, managers receive a monthly automated email on invalid email addresses and text numbers.
 Each resident’s profile also gives you more information on how to fix incorrect contacts.

-- People and unit-based Distribution groups – Creating contact lists ensure that you send messages to only those who need it.
+- People and unit-based Distribution groups – Creating contact lists ensure that you send messages to only those who need them.
 Your software platform should enable you to create any combination of people and units in your distribution group.
 Your recipient lists in Pilera maintain themselves as residents move in and out so those who left the community won’t receive messages.
+In our interview with Imagineers, Karl Kuegler shared that the self-maintaining nature of the distribution groups was invaluable to them because whenever a homeowner’s email is changed, the list is automatically updated.

 - Contact database – Allow your residents to self-manage their information through a portal so you always have the most up-to-date information.
 In Pilera, residents can manage: